 Pork loin with mushrooms and chestnuts, a pig roast (my favorite kind of meat as you may have guessed) easy to prepare and that you will make a great impression.
 Today I leave you the recipe Roast pork wrapped in Parma ham and served with a mushroom and chestnut: soft, succulent, scented, with crispy ham and a wonderful scent of the forest.
 The pork is lean and extremely versatile and is one of my favorite meat main courses fall and winter.
+We therefore suggest you take a look at all my RECIPES WITH PORK to find other nifty ideas.
 This roast is the classic comfort food from Sunday lunch with family, Perhaps in front of the fireplace, with a nice glass of red wine.
 If only I had the fireplace!

 The only effort, If I may say so, you tie the roast after it is browned and wrapped in prosciutto, but it's worth it.
 Believe me.
 You just have to pay attention to cooking pork dell'arista, which must remain soft and juicy, But I'll explain all in the recipe.
 Also try the easy and always good Artist Of Milk Pork , that on my YouTube channel you can also find in VIDEO RECIPE or the loin with white wine, apples and potatoes.
 Obviously, I suggest you take a look, since we are in the right season, all my RECIPES WITH PUMPKIN and my RECIPES WITH MUSHROOMS.
 Have a good day!